TonyNarisi/phase-0-tracks/web_dev/request_cycle/http_requests.md

 Question 4

 A cookie is a piece of information that is stored in a user's web browser, to be accessed at later times by a website or websites that the user visits.
 A cookie could be used to remember if a user is logged in with a certain account.
-They relate to HTTP requests because they are a way for the user's machine to communicate with the web site that they are connecting to.
+They relate to HTTP requests because they are a way for the user's machine to communicate with the website that they are connecting to.